-According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide calls each year.
+According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s most often linked to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.
+It’s most often linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
 CO2 is among the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and prolonged fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Denver homeowner.
-Serious poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
+Severe poisoning takes place from breathing large concentrations of CO2, but poisoning can also occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.